Skip to main content

 Rep. Cortes has led with a thoughtful understanding of the root causes of community issues and a commitment to addressing them compassionately and effectively.
 This session, he helped to pass a number of critical bills as a secondary sponsor, including legislation to provide 100% clean energy school buses, expand the wage discrimination protections in the Washington Equal Pay and Opportunities Act, and streamline access to early learning and childcare programs for low-income and working Washington families.
 Now, Cortes is campaigning to invest in workforce development and small businesses, expand affordable housing, provide wraparound services to Washingtonians struggling the most, and address our upside-down tax code so everyone pays their share.

 Democratic challenger Annie Fitzgerald is a disability activist and private investigator.
-She is a member of the LGBTQ+ community and has grown up with disabilities that she says shaped her life.
-As of late August, the policies section of her campaign website was empty, but Fitzgerald states that she holds progressive political views and wants to bring about change if elected.
+She is a member of the LGBTQ+ community and has grown up with disabilities which she says shaped her life.
+As of mid-October, the policies section of her campaign website was empty, but Fitzgerald states that she holds progressive political views and wants to bring about change if elected.

 We recommend Julio Cortes for another term in Legislative District 38, Position 1.